Chaebol: Law for separate finance from industry

+Law for the limit of investment

 The Investment Limit Act is more accurately known as the Total Investment Limit System.
 Korean conglomerates have created a structure in which minority owners and controlling shareholders control numerous affiliates with relatively small stakes through circular investment among affiliates, expanded equity investment, and a control structure through investment.
 This was recognized as an oligarchic concentration of economic power and a chain reaction of risks across the entire group.
 The Total Investment Limit System was introduced as an institutional mechanism to control this structural risk.

 This system was first introduced through the amendment to the Monopoly Regulation and Fair Trade Act in December 1986 and went into effect in April 1987.
 The core provision of the Act is a ceiling provision that prohibits companies belonging to large conglomerates from using more than a certain percentage of their net assets for equity investments in other domestic companies.
 This provision was later abolished in 1998 due to concerns about its effectiveness and changing economic conditions, but was reintroduced in 1999.

 Opinions are divided on the effectiveness of the system in alleviating oligarchy.
 Some argue that excessive investment by large conglomerates is gradually being curbed, with the investment-to-net-asset ratio approaching 25%.
 However, others argue that it is difficult to assess the improvement in investment behavior, as there are instances of intensified circular investment among affiliates.